NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 #### Publish signed packages

-Before submitting signed packages, the certificate used to sign must be registered by one of the co-owners.
-For more information, see [Register certificates](../reference/Signed-Packages-Reference.md#register-certificate-on-nugetorg).
+To submit signed packages, you must first [register the certificate](../reference/Signed-Packages-Reference.md#register-certificate-on-nugetorg) used for signing the packages.
+This helps NuGet.org to accept signed packages with specific signatures.

 ### Package validation and indexing